How We Use Your Information

 Freedom Of Information

-Information about the General Practitioners and the practice required for disclosure under this Act can be made available to the public.
+Information about the General Practitioners and the practice which is required for disclosure under this Act can be made available to the public.
 All requests for such information should be made to the Practice Manager.

 Access To Records